Tzipi Livni: UK arrest warrants

 In December 2009, a warrant for Livni's arrest was understood to have been issued by a British court, following an application by lawyers acting for Palestinian victims of Operation Cast Lead.
 The warrant focused on Livni's role in Israel's war against Hamas-run Gaza earlier in the year, and was withdrawn after her visit was canceled.
 For several years, Palestinian activists have made largely unsuccessful attempts to prosecute Israeli officials in European courts under universal jurisdiction.
 The warrant was issued on 12 December and revoked on 14 December 2009, after it was revealed that Livni had not entered British territory.

 The British Foreign Secretary, David Miliband, contacted Livni and his Israeli counterpart Avigdor Lieberman to formally explain the incident and apologize on behalf of the British government.
 Miliband had expressed concern at the situation and said officials were looking "urgently at ways in which the UK system might be changed in order to avoid this sort of situation arising again".
-Judges in the United Kingdom can issue arrest warrants for war crimes suspects around the world under the Geneva Convention Act 1957 without any requirement to consult public prosecutors, which was something Miliband described as "unusual".
+Judges in the United Kingdom can issue arrest warrants for war crimes suspects around the world under the Geneva Conventions Act 1957 without any requirement to consult public prosecutors, which was something Miliband described as "unusual".
 J Street applauded Miliband's rejection of the warrant and "his promise to pursue a change in the law that would prevent unfortunate events like these from happening in the future."
 Prime Minister Gordon Brown expressed his regret over the warrant and spoke to Livni, reassuring her that she was "most welcome in Britain any time."
 Livni's office later stated that Brown promised to seek legislative changes to ensure no Israeli official would risk arrest while on British soil.